opensavannah/community-fellowship-sav-brief/README.md

 In Savannah, our [civic bank account](https://www.connectsavannah.com/savannah/depleting-the-civic-bank-account/Content?oid=8098067) has been depleted, and trust in local government has reached historic lows.

-As a result of an unplanned and poorly-communicated $12 million revenue shortfall, funding for social services and nonprofit initiatives for the vulnerable (SSP grants) was reduced by approximately 40 percent in 2018, from $1.2 million to less than $800,000.00. **The City closed its only two publicly-funded  homeless shelters; it defunded the Rape Crisis Center altogether; it closed its Entrepreneurial Center altogether.
-It also ended its Women and Minority Small Business Program.** It goes without saying that residents weren't happy about the cuts.
+As a result of an unplanned and poorly-communicated $12 million revenue shortfall, funding for social services and nonprofit initiatives for the vulnerable (SSP grants) was reduced by approximately 40 percent in 2018, from $1.2 million to less than $800,000.00. **The city defunded the Rape Crisis Center altogether; it closed its Entrepreneurial Center altogether.
+It also disbanded its Women and Minority Small Business Program.** It goes without saying that many residents weren't happy about the cuts.

-Then, two weeks ago, it was spontaneously announced that the City actually ended its fiscal year with a **surplus** of $10 million, meaning that the  cuts to social programs were esssentially unnecessary.
+Then, two weeks ago, it was  announced that the City actually ended its fiscal year with a **surplus** of $10 million, meaning that the  cuts to social programs were esssentially unnecessary.

 What we face on both sides is a disconnect in understanding and contextualizing budget operations and resident desires for spending.
 We've done projects such as [openbudgetsav.org](http://openbudgetsav.org), but more than that will be needed to restore the civic bank account to a positive balance.
 To reach those most affected by social safety net programs, it will take more than a visualization.
 It wil take a multipronged process.